nesi/support-docs/docs/General/Announcements/Preparing_to_move_data_to_NeSI_long_term_storage.md

 ---
-created: 2024-09-05
+created_at: 2024-09-05
 description: "Copy of 04 September email sent to all NeSI users with current Nearline allocations"
 status: new
+tags: [refresh]
+search:
+  boost: 2
 ---

 As part of NeSI's [shift to new platforms](https://www.nesi.org.nz/platform-refresh), our long-term storage service is changing.
-Our new platform will address diverse data management needs across various research fields, and deliver an easier-to-use and scaleable storage tool.
+Our new platform will address diverse data management needs across various research fields, and deliver an easier-to-use and scalable storage tool.
 We'll be sharing more details soon.

 The initial storage offering on this new platform is a replacement for the current Nearline service.
 Called NeSI Freezer, it will initially offer a similar long-term tape-based solution storing a single copy of data.
 We will look at the roadmap for this service once we've completed migration.